voxmedia/mapper/README.md

 # mapper

 This tool uses D3 to generate choropleth map graphics based upon a data set.
 Load in your data, configure your thresholds, and see the map render.
 This is a proof of concept app not currently in active production.
-We welcome the editorial communities to use this as a starting point for building great mapping tools.
+We welcome any editorial community to use this as a starting point for building great mapping tools.
 Existing features:

+ - World or US map.
  - Thresholds or heat scale rendering.
  - Outline rendering for select shapes based on data.
  - Basic legend rendering.